5 from 3 votes

 This was one of my favorite dishes growing up.
 Amritsari Wadi wasn't available at the Indian grocery store where I shop, but they had plain Urad Dal Wadi.
 I like to use ingredients that are easily available.
 As usual, I searched on Google for the spices used in Amritsari Wadis, and there were so many different versions that none matched what I remembered.
 I wanted to make a recipe very close to what I remember.

 After trying a few times, I finally called my sister to find out the ingredients used in Amritsari Wadi.
-She is a very traditional and excellent cook, and of course, she helped me out.
+She knows some good Indian vegetarian recipes that are very traditional and excellent, and of course, she helped me out.
 After a few tries, I was happy with the balance of spices in the Aloo Wadi.

 Ingredients